-We have implemented Vipshop Online Platform and management systems using a combination of our internally developed proprietary technologies and commercially available licensed technologies.
+Our Vipshop Online Platform and management systems are supported by a combination of our internally developed proprietary technologies and commercially available licensed technologies.
 We focus our internal development efforts on mobile solutions, warehouse and transportation management systems and several service modules such as merchant module, order and payment processing module, and data module.